Both confronting yet stimulating, whilst peaceful and inspiring, it’s the contrasts that make India so special.

 It’s easy to fall in love with Leh’s quaint charm, particularly in the Old Town, which is a patchwork of stupas and mud-brick houses, surrounded by maze-like laneways that lead to green fields.
 You could easily spend a couple of days in Leh, exploring the Buddhist temples and monasteries, or go on day trips to the Pangong Tso, a beautiful high altitude lake at 4350 metres with deep blue waters, the Nubra Valley, and the Victory fort.

 How to see it now

-Visit Leh on our Hidden Valleys of Ladakh, an outstanding 20-day trek – the perfect introduction to the breathtaking, culturally rich region of Ladakh.
-You will start and end your scenic trek into the rugged land characterised by Buddhist and ancient forts in Leh, where you will spend time wandering the bazaar, visiting Victory Fort, and exploring the winding streets, soaking up the quaint and charming atmosphere.
+Visit Leh on our Hidden Valleys of Ladakh trek, the perfect introduction to the breathtaking, culturally rich region of Ladakh.
+Start and end your scenic trek into the rugged land characterised by Buddhist and ancient forts in Leh, where you will spend time wandering the bazaar, visiting Victory Fort, and exploring the winding streets that soak up the quaint and charming atmosphere.

 India with World Expeditions

-World Expeditions operates many active adventures in India – from trekking high up in the Indian Himalaya to experiencing some of India’s most famous cities.
-Browse our India trips here or view our new India brochure.
+World Expeditions operates many active adventures in India, from trekking high up in the Indian Himalaya to experiencing some of India’s most famous cities.
+Browse our India trips here